 What identification is required to get a library card?
 The following are acceptable identification for receiving a Library card; driver’s license, voter’s ID card, residency permit, lease or bill of sale for residence, utility bill, or checkbook.
 Acceptable identification should include the patron’s name and address.
 Picture identification is required.

 How do I renew library materials?
-You are able to renew most items, as long as there are renewals remaining on the item, and as long as no other person is waiting, most library items will renew automatically.
+The MLC libraries use automatic renewal on eligible items.
+As long as there are renewals remaining on the item, and as long as no other person is waiting, most library items will renew automatically.
 To manually renew items 24/7 call (314) 821-1162 or you may log into your library Account on the Catalog.
 You will need your library card to renew items.
 You may also renew your items in person or by calling your home library.

 Will I receive notification about overdue materials?
 Notices are sent to patrons via email, phone, text or mail depending on the requested method and type of notice.

 The day after an item is due the status changes from checked out to “overdue” and begins to accrue fines.

 |First Overdue Notice||Sent at 7 Days Overdue|

 |Final Overdue Notice||Sent at 21 Days Overdue|

 You also have the option of signing up for Library Elf, which will allow you to set up additional notifications about soon to be due and overdue materials.
 If you are already use Library Elf with another library, you can add your MLC card to that same Library Elf account and keep track of your materials from both libraries in one convenient place.

 How do I request an item?
 You may request items online using our catalog.